pablodawson/CREStereo-NERF/README.md

 # Unofficial NeRF-Supervised Deep Stereo
 This repository is an unofficial implementation of [NeRF-Supervised Deep Stereo (CVPR 2023)](https://arxiv.org/abs/2303.17603).<br/>
+This fork was made to be able to train it on CREStereo.
+Also added distributed training support.

 ## Features
 * Integration of [NeRF-Supervised Deep Stereo code snippets](https://github.com/fabiotosi92/NeRF-Supervised-Deep-Stereo) and [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) for easy training and evaluation.